 When disaffected groups of Dutch farmers from the Cape reached the Trans-Gariep region, they brought with them a mindset that was essentially rural and agrarian in nature.
-Their constitution of 1858 divided the country into a series of ‘districts’, each governed by a Landdrost under the authority of central government, but said little about the founding and administration of villages and towns.
-Article 187 entrusted a local Landdrost with “the supervision of the town or village ”¦ in order that all matters may be conducted in an orderly manner”, but did little to differentiate between the affairs and divergent interests of town and country.
+Their constitution of 1858 divided the country into a series of ‘districts’, each governed by a Landdrost under the authority of central government.
+There was nothing said about the founding and administration of villages and towns.
+Article 187 entrusted a local Landdrost with “the supervision of the town or village.
+"In order that all matters may be conducted in an orderly manner”, but did little to differentiate between the affairs and divergent interests of town and country.
 Land was held to be agricultural in nature, and the work of the Landdrost was supported by a military ‘Commandant’ and his ‘Field-cornets’, a Market Master, a Pound Master and a Water Bailiff, whose concerns were all essentially rural.

 On 6 August 1858, provisions for the ‘Regulation of Towns in the South African Republic’ were published in the Staats Courant, which merely reconfirmed the authority of the Landdrost, and only made provision for the establishment of town management boards.
 As these had no powers to make by-laws or impose rates and taxes upon residents, early attempts at municipal government in the ZAR were doomed to failure.
 Only two centres were granted municipal government: Potchefstroom, on 3 March 1864, and Pretoria, on 19 April.
 Neither found the situation to their liking, and on 21 September 1864 the citizens of Pretoria went so far as to return village management back to central Government, complaining that “without the cooperation of the government the regulations of the municipality could not be properly enforced”.
 Potchefstroom followed their example on 14 May 1889, and the administration of both centres remained firmly in the hands of the local Landdrost until the fall of the Republic in 1900.